 The Trust was founded by the Trust Deed dated 22 November 1988 (amended 6 July 2017).
 It is an exempt charity, regulated by the Office for Students (OFS).
 The Trustees have reviewed their Constitution in recent years and have brought it up to date with the requirements of the Charities Act 2011 and current employment law.
 The University of Cambridge exercises oversight as a connected institution through inspection of the Accounts and Annual Report and an annual meeting of its Finance Committee with the Trust's Chair, Director and Treasurer.
-During 2021-22, the Trustees have, at the request of the University, considered the possibility of registering as an independent Charity and expect to proceed with registration during 2022-23.
+The Trustees have, at the request of the University, considered the possibility of registering as an independent Charity, and have prepared for registration by conducting a thorough review of governance and risk, during 2022-23.
+It is expected that registration will be completed during 2023-24.